wkeenan21/WilliamKeenan.github.io/_pages/about.md

 \
 I am a PhD student in Watershed Science at Colorado State University.
 I study how wildfire affects hydrologic regimes in mountain environments.
 I have a background in remote sensing and GIS and love applying this knowledge to hydrology problems.
-I am also the executive officer for the CO Army National Guard's Military Intelligence Company: D CO, 572 BEB, 86th IBCT.
+I am also a military intelligence officer in the Colorado Army National Guard.

 Background
 ------